lxg1992/QlpBrd/README.md

 `https://qlpbrd.herokuapp.com/param1/param2/param3`

-Paremeters `param1` , `param2` , and `param3` will be the identifiers within which youn can store your note.
+Paremeters `param1` , `param2` , and `param3` will be the identifiers within which you can store your note.

 Notes are updated automatically on change, so be careful of changing anything because if you don't save a copy of it, the change is permanent.